 - Scans of both internal & external networks

 This is all on top of aggregating an enterprise’s certificates, which can be scattered across multiple departments, units, and sites.
-In addition to presenting a security risk, certificate expiration can result in website and server downtime, complete with the costs this carries.
+In addition to presenting a security risk, SSL certificate expiration can result in website and server downtime, complete with the costs this carries.

-Free vs paid certificate discovery tools
+Free vs paid SSL/TLS certificate discovery tools

 Nmap is another command line-based solution that can be used to scan endpoints.
-It provides a wide array of tools and can serve up all manner of insights into certs, but suffers from a poor interface.
+It provides a wide array of tools and can serve up all manner of insights into certificates, but suffers from a poor interface.

 Qualys CertView is a cloud-based cert management tool that’s free to use, and has a cleaner interface than the solutions mentioned above.
 It’s let down, however, by limited functionality; there’s no CT log monitoring, internal scans or subdomain search, for example.

-Whatever tool you choose, know that if utilized to its full capacity, you’ll be securing your business with a cert discovery solution that eliminates the ticking time bomb that is manual SSL/TLS certificate management.
+Whatever tool you choose, know that if utilized to its full capacity, you’ll be securing your business with a certificate discovery solution that eliminates the ticking time bomb that is manual SSL/TLS certificate management.
 The only question you’ll be left with after automating your certificates is pondering why you didn’t do it sooner.